BurntSushi/play/README.md

-the quick
+tHe quick
-brown fox
+broWn fox
 jumped over
-the lazy
+the Lazy
-dog
+dOg